mpitutorial/mpitutorial/tutorials/mpi-send-and-receive/index.md

 1 received ping_pong_count 10 from 0
 ```

-The output of the programs of others will likely be different.
+The output of the programs on other machines will likely be different because of process scheduling.
 However, as you can see, process zero and one are both taking turns sending and receiving the ping pong counter to each other.

 ## Ring Program
 I have included one more example of `MPI_Send` and `MPI_Recv` using more than two processes.
 In this example, a value is passed around by all processes in a ring-like fashion.
-Take a look at ring.c in the <a href="http://www.mpitutorial.com/lessons/mpi_send_recv.tgz">example code download</a>.
+Take a look at [ring.c]({{ site.github.code }}/tutorials/mpi-send-and-receive/code/ring.c).
 The major portion of the code looks like this.

 ```cpp
 int token;